KhronosGroup/MoltenVK/README.md

 	make iosfat
 	make tvos
 	make tvosfat

+	make all-debug
+	make macos-debug
+	make ios-debug
+	make iosfat-debug
+	make tvos-debug
+	make tvosfat-debug

 	make clean
 	make install

-Running `make all` is the same as running all of `make macos`, `make iosfat`, and `make tvosfat`.
+- The `all` target is the default target.
 Running `make` with no arguments is the same as running `make all`.
+- The `*fat*` targets build fat binaries containing both platform and simulator code.
+- The `*-debug` targets build the binaries using the **_Debug_** configuration.
+- The `all` target executes the `macos`, `iosfat`, and `tvosfat` targets.
+- The `all-debug` target executes the `macos-debug`, `iosfat-debug`, and `tvosfat-debug` targets.

-The `install` target will copy the most recently built *macOS* `MoltenVK.framework` into the `/Library/Frameworks` folder of your computer.
+- The `install` target will copy the most recently built *macOS* `MoltenVK.framework` into the `/Library/Frameworks` folder of your computer.
 Since `/Library/Frameworks` is protected, you will generally need to run it as `sudo make install` and enter your password.
   The `install` target just installs the   built framework, it does not first build the framework.
-You will first need to at least run `make macos`, or use *Xcode* to build the framework as described above.
+  You will first need to at least run `make macos` first.

 The `make` targets all require that *Xcode* is installed on your system.

 Building from the command line creates the same `Package` folder structure described above when building from within *Xcode*.

-### Building Within a Larger External Build Environment

-If you build **MoltenVK** as part of a larger build environment, that does not use the scripts or *Xcode* projects provided by **MoltenVK**, you may be interested in certain build options designed to allow you to customize the use of **MoltenVK** within your custom build environment.
-These options are not available in the default **MoltenVK** build environment described in the previous sections.

-- `MoltenVKShaderConverter` uses the `SPIRV-Tools` external library to log SPIR-V code for diagnostics.
-  If this is not useful to you, you can define the `MVK_EXCLUDE_SPIRV_TOOLS` when building the `MoltenVKShaderConverter` code base, and **MoltenVK** will not attempt to use code from the `SPIRV-Tools` repository.
-In this way, you will not need to retrieve or build the `SPIRV-Tools` repository, or link to a `SPIRV-Tools` external library.